roma-p/vit/etc/j.md

 # 22/08/22 -------------------------------------------------------------------

-- bug on update to get editable: discard local change?
+- bug on update to get editable: does not discard local change but indextrackfile see no changes
 - bug on tag version: if auto no need for tag name.
 - graph branch: "branch: nouppercase branch"
 - rebase does not work.
+- checkout from commit does not make use of package path? weird...
+- list tag by branch / only versionned tag not done.
+- rebase does not appear on graph but appears on log.
+Maybe branch tip not updated upon rebase? x K don't keep file. kept as editor in tree-asset but file deleted and removed from indexTracked file.

-- add clean to CLI.
+x add clean to CLI.
 - debug install.

 update spec: